Oceanic Geo 2.0 Dive Computer Review

-The maximum operational depth for Air/Nitrox diving is 100 m (328 ft) and for Gauge it is 120 m (393 ft).
+The maximum operational depth for Air/Nitrox diving is 100 m (328 ft), and for Gauge, it is 120 m (393 ft).
 It also has altitude adjustments that it selects automatically based on your altitude before a dive.
-The maximum altitude that can be handled is 4,270 m (14,000 ft).
+The maximum height above sea-level that it can handle is 4,270 m (14,000 ft).

 The algorithm is where all Oceanic personal scuba computers shine.
-They offer dual algorithms allowing to switch between them at will.
-This is a great feature if you dive with a buddy that has his own computer which calculates based on a specific model.
-You at least will be able to somewhat get the calculations in sync!
+They offer dual algorithms allowing you to switch between them at will.
+This is an excellent feature if you dive with a buddy that has his computer, which calculates based on a specific model.
+You at least will be able to get the calculations in sync to a certain degree!

 The algorithm you can select is either the Buhlmann ZHL-16c based PZ+ or a DSAT based model.
 The DSAT variant is better suited when you want to pick a liberal recreational dive algorithm.
 The Buhlmann algorithm is more conservative.
 You also can adjust the conservatism of either of the calculation models by yourself to achieve a more conservative dive profile.

-When used as a daily watch you can set the Time mode.
-All background calculations and measurements will be stopped and you can use the Geo 2.0 like a standard wrist watch.
+When used as a daily watch, you can set the Time mode.
+All background calculations and measurements will cease, and you can use the Geo 2.0 like a standard wristwatch.

 Dive Log and Connectivity

 The dive log is somewhat limited.
 You can save dive data for up to 24 dives.
-Data sampling can be set to either happen at 2, 15, 30 or 60 second intervals.
+You can set the data sampling to either 2, 15, 30, or 60-second intervals.

 You can transfer the data from your dives to your computer.
-There is an optional connector required and you can then analyze your dive data on your computer to review dives and/or plan future dives.
-The Geo 2.0 also has a quick select of the last dive so you get a fast view on the data without having to search through the menu.
+There is an optional connector required, and you can then analyze your dive data on your computer to review dives and/or plan future dives.
+The Geo 2.0 also has a quick-select of the last dive, so you get a quick view of the data without having to search through the menu.

-Being an entry-level to mid-range diver computer, the Oceanic Geo 2.0 is certainly missing some features.
+Being an entry-level to mid-range diver computer, the Oceanic Geo 2.0 is undoubtedly missing some features.
 You don’t get air integration and no built-in compass.
-This are features you can get and expect from higher-end devices which then also cost you a lot more money.
+These are features you can get and expect from higher-end devices, which then also cost you a lot more money.